yuninxia/HPCToolkit/doc/src/users/hpcrun/hpcrun.md

 To fix this problem, in your job script, set `HPCTOOLKIT` to the top-level HPCToolkit installation directory (the directory containing the `bin`, `lib` and `libexec` subdirectories) and export it to the environment.
-(If launching statically-linked binaries created using `hpclink`, this step is unnecessary, but harmless.)
 Figure [5.2](#cray-alps) show a skeletal job script that sets the `HPCTOOLKIT` environment variable before monitoring a dynamically-linked executable with `hpcrun`: